sknth/automatic-sip-trunking-peering/draft-kinamdar-dispatch-sip-auto-peer.md

 servers hosted by the SIP service provider.
-If the enterprise network is unaware of the IP address, port number, and transport protocol of servers within the service provider network (for example, the registrar and call control server), it must use DNS NAPTR and SRV.
-Alternatively, if the enterprise network has the fully qualified domain name of the SIP service provider network, it must use DNS to resolve the said FQDN to an IP address.
+If the enterprise network is unaware of the IP address, port number, and transport protocol of servers within the service provider network (for example, the registrar and call control server), it MUST use DNS NAPTR and SRV.
+Alternatively, if the enterprise network has the fully qualified domain name of the SIP service provider network, it MUST use DNS to resolve the said FQDN to an IP address.
 The dns element encodes the IP address of one or more DNS servers hosted in the service provider network.
-If however, either the registrar or callControl elements or both are populated with a valid IP address and port pair, the dns element must be set to the quadruple octet of 0.0.0.0.
+If however, either the registrar or callControl elements or both are populated with a valid IP address and port pair, the dns element MUST be set to the quadruple octet of 0.0.0.0.

 * **outboundProxy**: A leaf list that specifies the transport address of